AnastasiiaFy/Number-Guessing-Game/README.md

 This project is a task from [roadmap.sh](https://roadmap.sh/projects/number-guessing-game).
 The objective was to create a game that met specific requirements.

 ## Feedback
+If you observe any errors or have a suggestion for improving my code or README file, please leave a detailed comment.
+Reading another opinion would be very useful for me.